sooraja98/JsonMockFactory/README.md

 json-mock-factory provides a suite of functions to generate mock data for user profiles and product details.
 Here's how to use them:

 Users

-Generate and manipulate user-related data with the following functions:
+1)Generate and manipulate user-related data with the following functions:

-saveRandomUsers(numUsers, filePath): Generates and saves numUsers unique random user profiles to the specified filePath.
+2)saveRandomUsers(numUsers, filePath): Generates and saves numUsers unique random user profiles to the specified filePath.

-generateRandomEmail(): Generates a single random email address.
+3)generateRandomEmail(): Generates a single random email address.

-generateRandomNames(): Generates a single random name.
+4)generateRandomNames(): Generates a single random name.

-generateRandomCompanyName(): Generates a single random company name.
+5)generateRandomCompanyName(): Generates a single random company name.

-generateRandomNationality(): Generates a single random nationality.
+6)generateRandomNationality(): Generates a single random nationality.

-getDesignation(companyName): Gets a company designation based on the provided companyName.
+7)getDesignation(companyName): Gets a company designation based on the provided companyName.

-getRandomCompanyDesignation(): Gets a random company designation.
+8)getRandomCompanyDesignation(): Gets a random company designation.

-getSalary(designation, experience): Gets a salary based on the provided designation and experience.
+9)getSalary(designation, experience): Gets a salary based on the provided designation and experience.

-getRandomSalary(): Gets a random salary.
+10)getRandomSalary(): Gets a random salary.

-getRandomExperience(): Gets a random experience level.
+11)getRandomExperience(): Gets a random experience level.

-generateRandomAddress(): Generates a single random address.
+12)generateRandomAddress(): Generates a single random address.

-getRandomStreetName(): Gets a random street name.
+13)getRandomStreetName(): Gets a random street name.

-getRandomCityName(): Gets a random city name.
+14)getRandomCityName(): Gets a random city name.

-getRandomState(): Gets a random state name.
+15)getRandomState(): Gets a random state name.

-getRandomZipCode(): Gets a random ZIP code.
+16)getRandomZipCode(): Gets a random ZIP code.

 ```javascript
 const { saveRandomUsers, generateRandomEmail, generateRandomNames, generateRandomCompanyName, generateRandomNationality, getDesignation, getRandomCompanyDesignation, getSalary, getRandomSalary, getRandomExperience, generateRandomAddress, getRandomStreetName, getRandomCityName, getRandomState, getRandomZipCode } = require('json-mock-factory');